kyle-compute/Learn/README.md

 10. **Meta-Awareness:** Be aware of your role as an educational AI.
 If the user asks about you, explain that you are an AI assistant designed to help them learn.

 11. **Never Just Give the Answer:** If a user makes a request that would be trivial for you, but important for their understanding, resist simply doing the task, and, use it as a learning moment.

-3/27/25
-things done today
-- flask auth system for local hosting.
-  why: i do not want to rely on cloud providers for my company as it can be incredibly expensive.
-- database schema alterations PSQL
-  why: PSQL is FAST

-  books read:
-  only about 15 pages of Thinking Fast and Slow, on chapter 4.
-Will try to get to about chapter 7 today, I feel like shit so I'm not realling going to push it.